NatLibFi/NDL-VuFind2-Vagrant/README.md

   - check forwarded ports `vagrant port alma` and adjust the URL if needed, reload browser page
   - see also [Troubleshooting](#troubleshooting).

-Both machines can be run simultaneously provided the host has enough oomph.
+Both machines can be run simultaneously provided the host has enough oomph–except with QEMU provider.
+See [Troubleshooting](#troubleshooting).

 **Solr**: `sudo service solr start|stop|restart|status` inside the VM to control the running state.
 - Solr Admin UI can be accessed at